mdubourg001/maximedubourg.com/assets/posts/tree-shaking-101.md

 Easy, right?

 In this case, yes.
 But can all side-effects be identified by the tree-shaker?
 Not really.
-As we'll see, the dynamic nature of JavaScript make some side-effects hard to detect.
+As we'll see, the dynamic nature of JavaScript makes some side-effects hard to detect.

 ## Maintaining side-effects